myaqoob71/postsTDD_react_redux/README.md

         "setupFilesAfterEnv": ["<rootDir>src/setupTests.js"]
     }
-Note: If not configured then it throws   TypeError: Cannot read property 'find' of undefined
+Note: If not configured then it throws   TypeError: Cannot read property 'find' of undefined Some alternatives are run command  npm cache verify

 33. Install prop-types to check in the component(data type check) as a dependency using the command   npm i --save prop-types